veskuh/pari/project.md

 **5. Testing**

-*   Unit tests will be written for the core components, including the `Llm` class and the prompt engineering module.
+*   Unit tests are implemented for core components using the Qt Test framework.
+*   Target: **80% weighted average code coverage** across all `.cpp` files.
+*   Automated reporting: `scripts/coverage_report.sh` generates text summaries and visual HTML reports (via `lcov`).
+*   Mocking: A `MockOllamaServer` is used for reliable integration testing of AI features.

 **6. Implementation Steps:**